 The main fear, however, lies in the statistics.
 It is believed that a pit bull is more likely to attack a child than it is to attack an adult.
 Furthermore, even though this breed is fiercely loyal to its’ owners the rest of the population is in fact at high risk.
 Statistics from 2006 to 2008 show that 81 percent of pit bull bites do not occur on the property of the owner.
 With such shocking numbers, attorneys that specialize in dog bites in Los Angeles are here to help.
 With such rising momentum in favor of the pit bull, dog bite attorneys in Los Angeles stand up for the rights of dog bite victims in Los Angeles and make sure victims get the compensation and closure that they deserve.

 Contact a Los Angeles Dog Bite Attorney

-Whether it be a pitbull or other dog, a bite can have lasting consequences.
-If you have suffered a dog attack, it is crucial to contact a Los Angeles Dog Bite attorney at the Law Office of Howard Craig Kornberg at 310-997-0904.
+Whether it be a pit bull or other dog, a bite can have lasting consequences.
+If you have suffered a dog attack, it is crucial to contact a Los Angeles Dog Bite attorney at the Law Offices of Howard Craig Kornberg at 310-997-0904.